 Diabetes Prediction using Machine Learning

-Diabetes prediction is one of the popular exercises in machine learning.
+In this tutorial, we will explore how to build a diabetes prediction model using Python and popular machine learning libraries.
+From preprocessing the dataset to selecting the right algorithm and evaluating model performance, you will learn step by step how to create a predictive system that can help in early diagnosis.
+It is one of the popular exercises in machine learning.
 With over 750 samples and 8 features, the dataset can be found on Kaggle.
 It is a binary classification problem where the output is either 0 or 1 (0 means the patient is not suffering from diabetes and 1 means otherwise).

 Creating the Machine Learning Model for Diabetes Prediction